Coherentism: Problems for coherentism

 A problem coherentism has to face is the plurality objection.
 There is nothing within the definition of coherence that makes it impossible for two entirely different sets of beliefs to be internally coherent.
 Thus there might be several such sets.
 But if one supposes—in line with the principle of non-contradiction—that there can only be one complete set of truths, coherentism must therefore resolve internally that these systems are not contradictory, by establishing what is meant by truth.
 At this point, Coherence could be faulted for adopting its own variation of dogmatic foundationalism by arbitrarily selecting truth values.
 Coherentists must argue that their truth-values are not arbitrary for provable reasons.

 A second objection also emerges, the finite problem: that arbitrary, ad hoc relativism could reduce statements of relatively insignificant value to non-entities during the process of establishing universalism or absoluteness.
 This might result in a totally flat truth-theoretic framework, or even arbitrary truth values.
 Coherentists generally solve this by adopting a metaphysical condition of universalism, sometimes leading to materialism, or by arguing that relativism is trivial.

+A third objection that coherentism faces is the problem of isolation.
+Intuitively, one might think that the justification of an empirical belief must depend on some connection between the believed proposition and the way the world is.
+For example, a belief that 'snow is white' must in some way connect to the fact that snow really is white in the external world.
+Such a connection could be found in how the agent in question has experiences of the world being this way.
+However, if coherence is sufficient for justification and coherence is only a property of sets of beliefs, hence ruling out any such connection through experience, then it seems that coherentism would allow for the justification of empirical beliefs in isolation from the external world.
+Coherentists have a variety of responses to this.
+One strategy is to argue that no set of beliefs held by an agent would remain coherent over time if it was isolated from the external world in this way.
+Another approach argues that coherentism should be modified such that empirical beliefs can only be justified if the relevant set includes beliefs and experiences, and hence no belief can be justified without involving experiences about the world.
+This latter position is known as non-doxastic coherentism.